 Once you get an SUV or truck for off-roading with it, modifying it should be the first thing to consider.
-However, when it comes to the selection, getting a winch should be the first thing before the tire, suspension, or any other tweaks.
+However, getting a winch should be the first thing before the tire, suspension, or any other tweaks when it comes to the selection.
 No matter how advanced the other modifications are, you’ll still get stuck inside the mud and need a winch to escape.

 The winch will save your day if you get stuck in the mud or getting over a high cliff being the foremost important thing in off-roading.
 When you’re traveling alone, going off the country, investing in the winch can be big insurance for getting out of there.
 A winch doesn’t only get you out of s stuck situation but also can speed it up when you cannot drive fast.